 While most manufacturers are downsizing their engines and adding turbochargers, Honda has opted to fit the Passport with a large 3.5L V6 engine which produces 280 horsepower.
 This engine ensures that the Passport feels powerful at the full RPM range.
-Power is sent to the front wheels through a 9-speed automatic transmission, while all-wheel drive is a $1,900 option.
-All this means that the Passport is quicker than most people would expect from a mid-sized SUV, and while the Passport doesn't come out and claim to be a sports car, it does provide relatively sporty driving characteristics when compared to most of its direct competitors.
+Power is sent to the front wheels through a 9-speed automatic transmission.
+This means the Passport is quicker than most people would expect from a mid-sized SUV, and while the Passport doesn't come out and claim to be a sports car, it does provide relatively sporty driving characteristics when compared to most of its direct competitors.

-The Passport is richly equipped, so even the entry level trim comes extremely well equipped.
+The Passport is richly equipped, so even the entry level trim comes with plenty of equipment.
 The first thing most people will notice are the black-painted 20-inch wheels, which are standard on the Sport trim.
-Other features include a remote starter, automatic high beams, LED daytime running lights, Honda Sensing safety suite, dual-zone automatic climate control, an automated garage door opener, rear seat air vents and a power driver's seat.
+Other features include a remote starter, automatic high beams, LED daytime running lights, Honda Sensing safety suite, dual-zone automatic climate control with separate rear controls, rear seat air vents and Bluetooth connectivity.

 The top of the line Elite trim comes standard with all-wheel drive in addition to adding even more interior goodies.
 The seats are made from perforated leather with both heating and cooling functions, while the steering wheel is heated as well.
-The Elite also comes with rain sensing wipers and power folding, auto-dimming side mirrors.
+The Elite also comes with rain-sensing wipers and power folding and auto-dimming side mirrors.

 We opted to get a Honda packs into its midsize SUV.
 In 2019, the Elite trim added blind-spot monitoring and cross-traffic alert to the already-standard adaptive cruise control, automatic headlights and lane-keeping assist., partly because we love all the bells and whistles like heated and cooled seats, but mostly because we wanted to test all the comfort and tech features